 If one or both of these elected members are elected as co-chairs of TAB, they do not have to stand for re-election to TAB as per the usual process for co-chair elections.

-Note that exactly how many will depend on which group the TAB co-chairs are chosen from and whether some TAB members resign their position before their term is finished.
+Note that exactly how many TAB positions will be available at each election will depend on which group the TAB co-chairs are chosen from and whether some TAB members resign their position before their term is finished.

+The second TAB election (September 2014) will bring us closer to steady state:

+Four of the appointed members will step down and may stand for election.

+One of the chairs will remain based on mutual agreement or random selection.

+Four new members will be elected to 3-year terms.

+Council will make one final appointment for a one-year term.

+Prior to the September 2015 Plenary and election, the two remaining appointees and two of the initial six elected members will step down.
+The two elected members who step down will be chosen by mutual agreement or randomly.
+They may run for re-election.

+The September 2015 election process will then be in steady state as described above.

 Bootstrap TAB co-chair election process

 Once the initial TAB is established, the co-chairs will be elected by all 12 TAB members in the usual way.
 The co-chairs will take on their role immediately.